niklaskluenker/smia-runtime/README.md

 SMIA – Semantic Governance Runtime

-SMIA is a runtime that constrains the decision space such that only governed decisions can exist.
+SMIA is a runtime that constrains the decision space such that only admissible decisions can exist.

 ---